brianorwhatever/blockchain/Notes/applications/projects.md

 Distributed computing framework.
 Will allow computers/nodes to sell their computing power in a market.
 Possible difficulties in anonymizing the computing work sent to the nodes.

+## Internet
+**IPFS**

+Interplanetary File Storage.
+'A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.'

+Each file and all the blocks in it are hashed.
+Duplication is reduced/removed.
+When requesting a file you ask the network to find the files corresponding to some hash.

 ## Communications
 **Status**